 Music Direct, Dr. Joshua Kearney

-Joshua Kearney is Assistant Professor, Assistant Director of Bands, and Director of Athletic Bands at the University of Nebraska at Omaha where he is responsible for all aspects of the athletic band program, teaches courses in music education and conducting, and directs the University Band.
-A native of Tennessee, Kearney served as a teacher in the public schools south of Nashville.
+Joshua Kearney is Assistant Professor, Interim Director of Bands, and Director of Athletic Bands at the University of Nebraska at Omaha where he is responsible for all aspects of the athletic band program, teaches courses in music education and conducting, and directs the Symphonic Wind Ensemble.
+In addition to his duties at UNO, Dr. Kearney serves as Music Director of the Nebraska Wind Symphony.
+Kearney began his career as a teacher in the public schools south of Nashville, Tennessee.

-Dr. Kearney has worked as an adjudicator and clinician for ensembles of all levels—maintaining an active guest conducting schedule with ensembles locally and across the United States.
-Additionally, Kearney regularly shares his research and experiences through conference presentations across the region, including the Nebraska State Bandmasters Association, the Nebraska Music Educators Association, the Michigan Music Conference, the North Central Division conference of the College Band Directors National Association (CBDNA), and the Midwest Band and Orchestra Clinic in Chicago.
+Dr. Kearney has worked as an adjudicator and clinician for ensembles of all levels—maintaining an active guest conducting schedule locally and across the United States.
+Additionally, Kearney regularly shares his research and experiences through conference presentations and workshops around the country including the Millard Public Schools, College Music Society (CMS) regional and national conferences, the South Dakota Bandmasters Association, the Nebraska State Bandmasters Association, the Nebraska Music Educators Association, the Michigan Music Conference, conferences of the College Band Directors National Association (CBDNA), the Midwest Band and Orchestra Clinic in Chicago, and the World Association of Symphonic Bands and Ensembles (WASBE) conference in Prague.
+Under Kearney’s direction, the Nebraska Wind Symphony was selected as a featured performer for the 2021 NMEA Conference.

-Dr. Kearney earned his Doctor of Musical Arts in Conducting from Michigan State University where he studied with Kevin Sedatole and his Master of Music in Conducting from Columbus State University (GA) where he was a student of Jamie L. Nix.
+Kearney earned his Doctor of Musical Arts in Conducting from Michigan State University where he studied with Kevin Sedatole and his Master of Music in Conducting from Columbus State University (GA) where he was a student of Jamie L. Nix.
 He also earned his Bachelor of Music in Music Education from Columbus State University.
 Kearney holds affiliations with the Nebraska State Bandmasters Association, Nebraska Music Educators Association, National Association for Music Education, College Music Society, and the College Band Directors National Association.
-Kearney serves on the Board of Directors for the Nebraska State Bandmasters Association as Concert Band Chair.
+Kearney has served on the Executive Board for the Nebraska State Bandmasters Association and currently serves as Chair of the Social Media Committee for the College Band Directors National Association.

 Keith Davis, NWS Associate Director